Trump Regrets: Helsinki Vladimir Putin Summit Brings New Wave Of 'TrumpGrets' For Republicans — And On Twitter

 — Margaret “Maggie” Whitley (@whitleyroses) July 17, 2018

-The Trump regret phenomenon has been around for a long time, however, and it could be politically significant, as The Inquisitr reported.
+The Trump regret phenomenon has been around for a long time, however, and it could be politically significant, as the Inquisitr reported.

 As early as April of 2017, just three months after Trump’s inauguration, an ABC News/Washington Post poll showed that even though only a small number of Trump voters said that they regretted their vote, that number was still enough to have reversed the results of the election, putting Democrat Hillary Clinton into the White House — if those Trump voters who later had second thoughts voted the other way.